February 8, 2021

 Here are just some of the services and technologies that have benefitted the most from the rollout of cloud storage.

 We live in an age of data accumulation.
 Spending our lives online creates huge quantities of data.
-Marketing companies are using this to tailor advertising and forecast trends.
+Marketing companies are using this data to tailor advertising and forecast trends.
 There is so much data to analyse that there is no way a marketing company would be able to store the constantly expanding amount of data they harvest on-site.
 Cloud storage handily negates this issue.

-translation management?
+What is translation management?
 In the simplest terms, translation management is the systematic translation of webpages and digital content.
 Traditionally, translation management involved the manual translation of texts by humans or the crude ‘word for word’ translation of database style software.

 Cloud storage has made it possible to drastically improve translation management software.
 This is because databases of a language used by software packages can be vast and consistently updated on the cloud without the user having to do anything whatsoever.
 This freedom to store huge quantities of data means that modern translation management software can access more examples of sentence structure and cultural-linguistic context.